MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ::: moniker range="< azure-devops"

 If a user's having permissions issues and you use default security groups or custom groups for permissions, you can investigate where those permissions are coming from by using our permissions tracing.
 Permissions issues could be because the user doesn't have the necessary access level.
-Access levels enable administrators to provide their users base access to the features they need, and only pay for those features.
-Several features can only be accessed with a Basic access level or higher.
-For more information about assigning access levels or checking the access level of a user in your organization, see [About access levels](access-levels.md) and [Change access levels](change-access-levels.md).

 ::: moniker-end